jashug/ConstructingII/README.md

 * `RunningExample.agda`: The example used in the paper
 * `ConTy.agda`: The example with contexts and types from the introduction
 * `InfinitaryII.agda`: An example with infinitary constructors
+* `EvilII.agda` : This example has infinitary constructors and indices, and constructors in other constructors and sorts

 The code was checked using Coq 8.8.0 and Agda 2.6.0 commit bd338484d.